We Believe — Our Creed

 Why we live what we live and teach what we teach

 As Christians have for centuries, dating back nearly to the beginning of the church, we find our core beliefs centered in the ancient creeds, the Apostle's Creed and the Nicene Creed.
 Over time, as a local congregation of believers, we have come to express those beliefs this way:

-God the Holy Spirit dwells in believers and enables us to live holy lives and powerfully build up and bless the church and the world.
-The true church is a spiritual unity of all believers in our Lord Jesus Christ, they are the Body of Christ.
-The church is a manifestation of the Kingdom of God, and bears witness to the reality of Jesus as King, Lord and Savior.
-The Scriptures are truth, fully inspired by the Holy Spirit and breathed out by God; the Spirit gives, guides and inspires us in the understanding of the Scriptures.
+God, the Holy Spirit, dwells in believers and enables us to live holy lives and powerfully build up and bless the church and the world.
+The true church is a spiritual unity of all believers in our Lord Jesus Christ, and we are the Body of Christ.
+The church is a manifestation of the Kingdom of God and bears witness to the reality of Jesus as King, Lord, and Savior.
+The Scriptures are true, fully inspired by the Holy Spirit and breathed out by God; the Spirit gives, guides, and inspires us in understanding the Scriptures.